kratner/wpreactkrlive/README.md

 ### "Headless" WordPress CMS with React Front End

-This is a React-based UI pulling data from https://keithratner.live
+This is a ReactJS-based UI pulling data from https://keithratner.live, populating primary links, social media links, and video backgrounds.
+Click on the movie icon in the top navigation to randomly switch between video backgrounds.

 ### Technologies Employed